Inside Look Into MBA/Master of Public Health

 - Take a leadership role in your organization and community

 The program begins in July when you’ll take your summer courses with the full-time MPH students.
 During the fall and spring, your coursework will include an integrated curriculum comprised of public health and business courses.
 During the second summer, you’ll complete an internship at an organization where you’ll apply your business and public health education in a real-world setting.
-You’ll have the option to return in the fall for coursework or, if you prefer, continue with the internship into the fall and enroll in courses in late October.
+The program lasts 23 months.

-To view a full curriculum outline and additional program information, please visit http://www.jhsph.edu/academics/degree-programs/master-of-public-health/academic-overview/combined-degrees-and-programs.html
+Visit the Bloomberg School of Public Health website to view a full curriculum outline and additional program information.

 Applications for the MBA/MPH dual degree program must submitted to the School of Public Health.
 The admissions committees of both schools will review each application.